 Price: There’s a 7.5% placement fee charged on the total amount raised on SeedInvest, and it’s paid only on the successful completion of your offering.
 You can also expect a 5% warrant coverage based on the amount raised and up to $10,000 in due diligence, escrow, marketing, and legal reimbursement expenses.

 “Raise money for anything,” no raise requirements or startup fees involved.
-That’s what it says on the Fundly homepage.
+That’s the message Fundly's homepage puts front and center.
 They fund everything from personal health needs to politics and even trips.
 Create a page, manage your campaign from the Fundly app, and use Fundly’s Facebook OpenGraph integration to maximize your reach.

 There’s no minimum amount to raise to keep your funds, payments can be withdrawn within 48 hours of the donation, and automatic transfers can be arranged.